 – Boris Johnson

-The former foreign secretary remains the clear front-runner having dominated the first and second rounds of voting.
+The former foreign secretary remains the clear front-runner, having dominated all the rounds of voting so far.

 Mr Johnson, a leading figure in the Leave campaign, says Britain must leave the EU by October 31, regardless of whether a fresh deal has been brokered with Brussels.